fomightez/cyverse-talkPatMatchCircosVICE/README.md

 -------

 **Importantly** Jupyter is langauage agnostic!
-What I covered here today only touched on Python because that is the language I presently work most often in, but Jupyter can host R kernel and even RStudio.
+What I covered here today only touched on Python because that is the language I presently work most often in, but Jupyter can host R kernel and the hub can even serve RStudio.

-[Ten Simple Rules for Reproducible Research in Jupyter Notebooks](https://arxiv.org/abs/1810.08055) , with accompanying demo notebooks with biological workflows illustrated [here](https://github.com/jupyter-guide/ten-rules-jupyter)
+- [Ten Simple Rules for Reproducible Research in Jupyter Notebooks](https://arxiv.org/abs/1810.08055) , with accompanying demo notebooks with biological workflows illustrated [here](https://github.com/jupyter-guide/ten-rules-jupyter)